Return to the main page

 18-60 %

 Joint trial of Buryatia Regional Plant Protection Station and Buryatia Institute of Agriculture (2003) on spring wheat var.
-Selenga was performed almost in the same conditions (slow spring with returning cold, drought, etc.).
-In result of trial, biological efficiency of Albit (30 ml/tonne of seeds) against root rots was 65% and yield increased by 15.6% (i.e. 1 centner/hectare; yield in control – 6.4 centners/hectare)
+Selenga was performed almost under the same conditions (slow spring with returning cold, drought, etc.).
+In result of trial, biological efficiency of Albit (30 ml/t of seeds) against root rots was 65% and yield increased by 15.6% (i.e. 1 c/ha; yield in control – 6.4 c/ha).

-Under drought conditions of Stavropol kray farmers (farms Bryzgalin, Uvarov, Khizhnyak) have been harvesting stably 5-8 centners/hectare increased yield due to application of Albit.
+Under drought conditions of Stavropol region, farmers (farms Bryzgalin, Uvarov, Khizhnyak) have been harvesting stably 5-8 c/ha increased yield during 3 years due to application of Albit.

-Due to induction of drought resistance, relative effectiveness of Albit (% of yield increase) under drought conditions generally even higher than in normal ones.
-For example, here are data of several trials:
+Due to induction of drought resistance, relative effectiveness of Albit (% of yield increase) under drought conditions generally is higher than under normal conditions.
+For example, here are the data of several trials:

 • In trial of Institute of Plant Physiology of RAS (2000), Albit treatment accompanied with watering provided yield increase of 13-17% over control, whereas yield increase without watering was 50-195% over control;